 There are also several treatments that can be done at home.
 The first one is applying a solution of one tbsp. of white vinegar to one pint of water directly to the skin.
 Soaking the skin in this solution will make it easier for the scabs to be removed.
 This remedy should be used to help remove scabs for the skin cream.
 Also, if the infection is very mild, wash the affected area and place an over the counter antibacterial ointment onto the skin.
 Pat dry after you have applied the ointment.
 Try to keep from picking at the sores and scabs until they fully heal as this may prolong the infection.
 Finally, in order to prevent the infantigo from spreading, apply a non-stick dressing to the area.

-Infantigo Treatments.
-Infantigo, also known as impetigo, is an extrememly contagious skin disease that mainly affects infants and children.
+Infantigo, also known as impetigo, is a very contagious skin infection that generally affects infants and children.
+The condition can be spread...

 Body Rashes in Children